FC Bayern Munich: Training facility

-FC Bayern Munich headquarters and training facility is called Säbener Straße and it is located in the Untergiesing-Harlaching borough of Munich.
+Bayern Munich headquarters and training facility is called Säbener Straße and it is located in the Untergiesing-Harlaching borough of Munich.
 The first team and the reserve team train at the facility.
 There are five grass pitches, two of which have undersoil heating, two artificial grass fields, a beach volleyball court and a multi-functional sports hall.

-The players' quarters opened in 1990 and were reconstructed after the 2007–08 season on suggestions by then new coach, Jürgen Klinsmann, who took inspiration from various major sports clubs.
-The quarters are now called the performance centre and feature weights and fitness areas, a massage unit, dressing rooms, the coaches' office, and a conference room with screening facilities for video analysis.
-A café, a library, an e-Learning room, and a family room are also included.

-Until August 2017, the Youth House was located at the headquarters at Säbener Straße.
-The Youth House housed up to 14 young talents aged 15 to 18 from outside of Munich.
-Former residents of the Youth House include Bastian Schweinsteiger, David Alaba, Owen Hargreaves, Michael Rensing, Holger Badstuber and Emre Can.

-In 2006, Bayern purchased land near the Allianz Arena with the purpose of building a new youth academy.
-In 2015 the project, estimated to cost €70 million, was started after overcoming internal resistance.
-The project's main reasons were that the existing facilities were too small and that the club, while very successful at the senior level, lacked competitiveness with other German and European clubs at the youth level.
-The new facility was scheduled to open in the 2017–18 season.
-On 21 August 2017 the FC Bayern Campus opened at a cost of €70 million.
+In August 2017, the club's sports complex, the Bayern Campus, opened at a cost of €70 million.
 The campus is located north of Munich at Ingolstädter Straße.
-The campus is 30 hectare and has 8 football pitches for youth teams from the U-9s to the U-19s and the women's and girls' teams.
+The campus is 30 hectare and has eight football pitches for youth teams from the U-9s to the U-19s and the women's and girls' teams.
 The campus also has a 2,500-capacity stadium where the U-17s and the U-19s play their matches.
-The Allianz FC Bayern Akademie is located on the campus site, and the academy has 35 apartments for young talents who don't live in the Greater Munich area.
+The Allianz Bayern Akademie is located on the campus site, and the academy has 35 apartments for young talents who do not live in the Greater Munich area.
 The academy building also has offices for youth coaches and staff.

 Honours

 Bayern is historically the most successful team in German football, as they have won the most championships and the most cups.
 They are also Germany's most successful team in international competitions, having won fourteen trophies.
-Bayern is the only club to have won all three major European competitions, have won three consecutive European Cups and won the treble twice, one of which was part of the larger and more elusive "sextuple" (2020).
+Bayern is the only club to have won all three major European competitions, to have won three consecutive European Cups and to have won the treble twice, one of which was part of the larger, and more elusive, "sextuple" (2020).